kstenerud/concise-encoding/ce-structure.md

 #### NUL

+The NUL character (U+0000) has a long history of causing problems and security issues due to inconsistent support at the platform, language, and application levels.
+Because of this, Concise Encoding has special rules for the NUL character:

+ * Codecs **MUST** provide a configuration option to enable NUL support (unless the underlying platform/language cannot support NUL).
+ * The option **MUST** have three states: `disabled always`, `enabled always`, and `schema controlled` (i.e. the schema will decide whether NUL is supported or not).
+ * The NUL support option **MUST** default to `disabled always`.
-The NUL character (U+0000) **MUST** by default be disallowed in string-like arrays.
-When disabled, encountering a NUL character in a string-like array is a [data error](#data-errors).
+ * Schema support for NUL **MUST** default to `disabled`.
+ * Encountering a NUL character in a string-like array (encoding or decoding) while NUL support is disabled is a [data error](#data-errors).

-A schema **CAN** explicitly allow the NUL character.
-When explicitly allowed, the codec **MUST** support NUL characters if the language/platform can support it.
-If it cannot support NUL but the schema explicitly enables NUL, then the codec **MUST** generate a diagnostic describing the problem and halt processing.

 **Note**: Because NUL is a troublesome character on many platforms, its use in documents is *strongly* discouraged.